aws/aws-codeguru-cli/README.md

     }
 }
 ```
-Then, enable server-side for the bucket that you are using with CodeGuru Reviewer.
+Then, enable server-side encryption for the bucket that you are using with CodeGuru Reviewer.
 The bucket name should be
 `codeguru-reviewer-cli-[YOUR ACCOUNT]-[YOUR REGION]`, unless you provided a custom name.
 For encryption, use the
 KMS key that you created in the previous step.